-The proposed action is the adoption of IRMP under the Balanced Growth Emphasis Alternative.
+The Proposed Action is the adoption of IRMP under the Balanced Growth Emphasis Alternative.
 This alternative supports environmentally and culturally responsible growth and economic development.
 The Balanced Growth Emphasis Alternative considers current Navajo Nation protection zones and restrictions on development and requires the more robust integrated management techniques identified in the IRMP.
-Development on FBFA land would be in line with the goals and objectives of the IRMP.
+Development on FBFA land would conform to the goals and objectives of the IRMP.
 This alternative focuses on balancing growth and economic development with minimal impact on environmental and cultural resources.

-The proposed action was developed to incorporate community goals and objectives of the affected communities while considering natural and cultural resources and existing infrastructure in the FBFA.
+The Balanced Growth Emphasis Alternative was developed to incorporate community goals and objectives of the affected communities while considering natural and cultural resources and existing infrastructure in the FBFA.

 The IRMP will be a guiding document for the Secretary's land management activities pursuant to AIARMA.
-The IRMP serves as a guide and reference for land managers and Tribal members so they may direct and implement natural resource management.
+The IRMP serves as a guide and reference for land managers and Tribal members to direct and implement natural resource management.
 It is a planning tool to aid in FBFA recovery while effectively holistically managing natural resources.
-Each community affected has unique goals and objectives for their community.
+Each Chapter affected has unique goals and objectives for their community.
 The following is a summary of FBFA community goals based on the 2008 Recovery Plan and the nine CLUPs (WHPacific 2008a-j):